 - receiving health care from a government provider or program (i.e., Indian Health Services, the Federal Bureau of Prisons, the Veterans Administration).

-2. Second, it prohibits political interference with decisions by private health insurance companies to offer coverage for abortion care.
-Federal, state and local legislators will not be able to interfere with the private insurance market, including the insurance marketplaces established by the Affordable Care Act, to prevent insurance companies from providing abortion coverage.
+Second, it prohibits political interference with decisions by private health insurance companies to offer coverage for abortion care.
+The federal government cannot interfere with the private insurance market, including the insurance marketplaces established by the Affordable Care Act, to prevent insurance companies from providing abortion coverage.

-Since the Hyde Amendment was passed in 1976, anti-choice federal politicians have added abortion coverage and funding bans to programs affecting:
+Since the Hyde Amendment was passed in 1976, anti-abortion federal politicians have added abortion coverage and funding bans to programs affecting:

 - Medicaid, Medicare and Children’s Health Insurance Program enrollees;